dlawiz83/Webmentor/README.md

 ## 🚀 Overview

 **WebMentor** is a Chrome extension that turns any webpage into an interactive learning guide.
-Whether you’re reading an article, research paper, or blog post — WebMentor helps you **summarize, simplify, translate, and proofread** content instantly, **without leaving the page**.
+Whether you’re reading an article, research paper, or blog post — WebMentor helps you **summarize, simplify, translate, rewrite, and proofread** content instantly, **without leaving the page**.

 Designed for **students, non-native readers, and lifelong learners**, it makes the web easier to understand and more accessible — all with **on-device AI**, ensuring speed, privacy, and offline use.